ebzzry/ebzzry.github.io/src/quotes.md

   ―Upton Sinclair

-* “In order to make an apple pie from scratch, you must first create the universe.”<br>
-  ―Carl Sagan

 * “If you want to pass, cheat.
 If you want to learn, research.”<br>
   ―Raganwald

+* “In order to make an apple pie from scratch, you must first create the universe.”<br>
+  ―Carl Sagan

+* “I don’t know where I’m going, but I’m on my way.”<br>
+  ―Carl Sagan

 * “What I cannot create, I do not understand.”<br>